PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 - Stop program and go Home.
 Send notification.
 - Keep running.
 Notify on first shiny sound only. (default)

-Do not choose *Keep running.
-Notify on all shiny sounds*.

 ### Take a Video

 Record a video of the encounter.
 This will happen each time a notification is sent.
-So be careful if you are notifying on all shiny sounds as this may lead a lot of recorded videos of the same shiny.

 ## Credits